-PCV immunizations are given as a series of four injections:
+PCV13 immunizations are given to all infants as a series of four injections:

-Children younger than 2 years old, adults over 65, and people with certain medical conditions are most susceptible to serious pneumococcal infections.
-The pneumococcal vaccine is very effective at preventing severe disease, hospitalization, and death.
+Children younger than 2 years old, adults over 65, and people with certain medical conditions are at high risk of developing serious pneumococcal infections.
+These vaccines are very effective at preventing severe disease, hospitalization, and even death.

-Children who receive a pneumococcal vaccine may have redness, tenderness, or swelling where the shot was given.
+Children who receive these vaccines may have redness, tenderness, or swelling where the shot was given.
 A child also might have a fever after receiving the shot.
 There is a very small chance of an allergic reaction with any vaccine.